saifulislam88/kubernetes/A.Kubernetes-principle-concept/(A).Kubernetes Principle & Concept.md

 ## Kubernetes Learning Path

-#### 1. Kubernetes Basics
-- The foundation of Kubernetes knowledge.
+- Kubernetes Basics - The foundation of Kubernetes knowledge.
-#### 2. Hosting Applications on Kubernetes
-- Moving to practical application hosting.
+- Hosting Applications on Kubernetes - Moving to practical application hosting.
-#### 3. Focus on One Type of Application
-- Concentrating on specific types of applications.
+- Focus on One Type of Application - Concentrating on specific types of applications.
-#### 4. Application Types:
+- Application Types:
-- **Stateless Apps:** Simple applications without state.
+**Stateless Apps:** Simple applications without state.\
-- **Stateful Apps:** Applications that maintain state, such as databases.
+**Stateful Apps:** Applications that maintain state, such as databases.\
-- **Caching Services:** Memory-based caching systems.
+**Caching Services:** Memory-based caching systems.\
-- **Queuing Services:** Message queuing systems.
+**Queuing Services:** Message queuing systems.\
-- **Database Clusters:** Stateful systems with specific needs.
+**Database Clusters:** Stateful systems with specific needs.\
-- **Storage Solutions:** External storage like NFS.
+**Storage Solutions:** External storage like NFS.
-#### 5. Understand Specific Requirements & Design Patterns
-- Delving into the nuances of each application type.
+- Understand Specific Requirements & Design Patterns- Delving into the nuances of each application type.
+- Master Observability - Focus on monitoring, logging, and tracing to gain deep insights into your applications and infrastructure.
-#### 6. Incremental Learning Approach
+- Incremental Learning Approach
 - Gradually learning each type without feeling overwhelmed.
-#### 7. Master Observability
-- Focus on monitoring, logging, and tracing to gain deep insights into your applications and infrastructure.

 ## Before we beginning Kubernetes, let's cover some basic ideas